model-bakers/farm-app/README.md

-# bakery-app
+# farm-app

-A Django app with Model Bakery examples 🥖👩‍🍳
+A Django app with Model Bakery examples 👨‍🌾